Sue-wesh/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Each record should display: tv-shows.title - tv-genres.name
 Results must be sorted in ascending order by the show title and genre name

+17. Not my genre
+list all genres not linked to the show Dexter

+18. No Comedy tonight!
+script that lists all shows without the genre Comedy in DB

+19. Rotten tomatoes
+lists all shows by their rating

+20. Best genre
+script that lists all genres in the database by their rating